 I wished there was something to drink, but I’d finished my bottle of water.
 My stomach ached, maybe from the tightness, maybe from the brutal, bitterness seeping into my body.
 I contained all these evil emotions and painful memories for months, but now they were oozing, molten, unstoppable in their flow.
 I survived what happened, the destruction, but retelling hurt, and I never expected to know this pain again.
 He waited silently for me to continue, focused on the road and my words.

 “During the day, he was the model teacher.
 The students flocked to his classroom and just down the hall, I would be wearing long sleeves in May to hide bruises.
 The staff and faculty admired him, while I was dependent on him for my job.
 If I had drawn battle lines, he’d have an army behind him.
 At least to maintain his cover, he gave me glowing reports to the principal.
 On one he wrote that I possessed, ‘…an unfailing ability to respond effectively to the demands of superiors.’”

 I closed my eyes.
-I didn’t want to remember these surroundings with the tranquil settings outside the truck in association with this revelation from my past.
+I didn’t want to remember these surroundings, the tranquil settings outside the truck, in association with this revelation from my past.
 What my superior demanded of me had nothing to do with my school performance and everything to do with keeping his violence a secret.
 I kept my eyes closed as I continued unraveling.

 “When he finally came home the next night, before he unlocked the cuffs, he insisted I show him how much I still loved him.”